Breast Weight & Size While Breastfeeding: How To Estimate

 Breast Weight While Breastfeeding

-While breastfeeding, you can expect your breasts to get heavier due to the milk inside of them.
+While breastfeeding, you can expect your breasts to get heavier due to milk being constantly produced and the increased volume of other fluids, such as blood and lymphatic fluid.

 If your breasts can hold six ounces of milk each, they’ll be about six ounces heavier than breasts without milk.